Tara Dower: Career

 In 2017, Dower attempted a thru-hike of the Appalachian Trail but had to end the attempt early following a panic attack.
-She completed the thru-hike in 2019 alongside her husband, Jonathan.
+She completed the thru-hike in 2019 alongside her then husband, Jonathan.

 In 2020, Dower set her first speed record, completing the 1,175 mile (1,891 kilometer) Mountains-to-Sea Trail in North Carolina.
 She did so before competing in any organized ultramarathon race.

 Dower began competing regularly in ultramarathon trail racing in 2021.
 Over the next few years she ran multiple 100-mile races such as Uwharrie, Cruel Jewel, and Hellbender.
 She completed the Hardrock Hundred in Colorado in July 2024.

 Dower's speed record on the Appalachian Trail was supported by her crew chief, Megan Wilmarth.
 Dower used her speed record on the Appalachian Trail to fundraise for the nonprofit Girls on the Run and has spoken about how she hopes her effort inspires other women's athletic accomplishments.
 She is the first woman since 2015 to hold the overall speed record on the Appalachian Trail (the previous woman to hold this record was Jennifer Pharr Davis).
 Often putting in 17-hour days, Dower completed the Appalachian Trail about 13 hours ahead of Karel Sabbe's 2018 record (of 41 days, 7 hours, 39 minutes).

 In 2025, Dower broke Camille Herron's course record for Javelina Jundred 100 miler by more than 30 minutes with a time of 13 hours, 31 minutes, and 47 seconds.